Justin1230123/COIT20252-e-portfolio/E-portfolio_2.md

 This article introduces a Business Process Reengineering framework which applied within a higher education institution to improve teaching assignment processes.
 In order to achieve this, the author adopts two critical approaches, which are a detailed AS-IS analysis and a data-driven TO-BE redesign, along with process modeling, simulation, and digital tools.
 At first, the simulation returns promising results, which are a 35% reduction in  processing time and a 22% improvement in resource utilization.

 Personal reflection:
 I chose this artefact because it directly shows how BPMN is applied in a practical higher education environment, which is relevant to the Business Process Modelling topic (Renna & Colonnese, 2025, p.
 1).
 It strengthens my understanding of how AS-IS models reveal inefficiencies, especially the part where stakeholders had to interact.
-I found the stakeholder-centric aspect meaningful, since it showed that effective reengineering must consider human elements, not just technical solutions (Renna & Colonnese, 2025, p.5).
-Another key aspect is the use of SIMUL8® tool to demonstrate the performance of to-be model, which shows me how simulation can predict the behaviour of process before employing it (Renna & Colonnese, 2025, p.
-13)(Unit material week 5).
+I found the stakeholder-centric aspect meaningful, since it showed that effective reengineering must consider human elements, otherwise it will create resistance without the stakeholder agreement.
+Essentially, the use of SIMUL8® tool to demonstrate the performance of to-be model, which shows me how simulation can predict the behaviour of process before employing it (Renna & Colonnese, 2025, p.
+13)(Unit lecture week 5).
 This artefact aligns with BPM principles that reengineering processes must take user into consideration, rather than being effective only in theory.

 | Artefact #1 |